ryanatkn/gro/src/gen/README.md

 We may want to smooth out this use case in the future.

 The implications of integrating codegen into our code authoring are deep.
-One benefit is that it allows us to have a single source of truth for data that would otherwise be scattered throughout our codebases across many types of files without compromising any of our code's runtime characteristics.
+It allows us to have a single source of truth for data that would otherwise be scattered throughout our codebases without compromising any of our code's runtime characteristics.
 We can generate documentation, types, validators, tests, and more by introspecting our data at buildtime,